YOGA THERAPY TRAINING 800 HOURS 2021- 2023

 - 30 hours online tutorial support, 14 personal hours for student’s personal and professional development and 16 hours for one makeup weekend.

 - 186 clinical hours’ practicum and 64 hours for the preparation and documentation of this that enables the mentorship.
-Out of these 186 hours 36 hours practicum are in the form of 6 case studies and 150 more independent practicum that prepare the yoga therapy students for becoming excellent yoga therapists.
+Out of these 186 hours 36 hours practicum are in the form of 6 case studies (with the students presentation of their case study of working with a group as their final project) and 150 of more independent practicum that prepare the yoga therapy students for becoming excellent yoga therapists.

 THE LEADING INSTRUCTOR & YOGA THERAPIST